Halloween (wrestler): Professional wrestling career

-After his time there was over, he lost the Ciclope mask to Antifaz del Norte early in 1999.
-He quickly reverted to his Halloween character but lost his mask again on December 24, 1999 in a match against Super Parka.
-He has wrestled in many United States promotions over the years including for USA Pro Wrestling, Florida Championship Wrestling (FCW) and Luchamania.
-In 2002 he along with La Familia de Tijuana (a group consisting of himself, Damián 666, Nicho el Millonario, Rey Misterio, Sr. and their valet Lady Victoria. although Rey did not come for the tour) came to Consejo Mundial de Lucha Libre in Mexico City.
+After his time in World Championship Wrestling was over, he lost the Ciclope mask to Antifaz del Norte early in 1999.
+He quickly reverted to his Halloween character but lost his mask again on December 24, 1999, in a match against Super Parka.

+In 2002, Halloween joined Consejo Mundial de Lucha Libre in Mexico City along with La Familia de Tijuana (a group consisting of himself, Damián 666, Nicho el Millonario, Rey Misterio, Sr. and their valet Lady Victoria, although Rey did not come for the tour).
 The trio won the National Trios title but Nicho had a falling out with management and La Familia soon left entirely.
 They continued to work for independent promoters until CMLL called them back in 2005 to wrestle against Negro Casas, Heavy Metal and Felino on a show celebrating Negro's 25 years of wrestling.
 Perro Aguayo, Jr. recruited him and Damián for his Los Perros del Mal group.
 However, Halloween suffered a leg injury and his role was minimalized.
 After Universo 2000 used the illegal martinete on Damián 666, Halloween challenged Univeso to a hair vs. hair match on the December 2 show.
 After losing the match and his hair, Halloween underwent knee surgery that put him out of action for several months after which he was released from CMLL.

-In 2009 Halloween joined Aguayo's Perros del Mal Producciones, where he reunited with Damián 666.
+In 2009, Halloween joined Aguayo's Perros del Mal Producciones, where he reunited with Damián 666.
 In June 2010, Halloween became a major part of a storyline, where Los Perros del Mal invaded AAA.
 On June 18, 2011, at Triplemanía XIX, Halloween, Damián 666 and X-Fly defeated Los Psycho Circus in a tournament final to become the first ever AAA World Trios Champions.
 On July 31 at Verano de Escándalo, Los Perros del Mal faced Los Psycho Circus in a steel cage match, where the last person left in the cage would lose either his hair or mask.
 The match ended with Psycho Clown escaping the cage, leaving X-Fly inside and forcing him to have his hair shaved off.
 On October 9 at Héroes Inmortales, Los Perros del Mal and Los Psycho Circus ended their year long rivalry, when Halloween, Damián 666 and Nicho el Millonario were defeated in a Masks vs. Hairs steel cage match and were all shaved bald.
 After a five-month break from the rivalry, Los Perros del Mal lost the AAA World Trios Championship to Los Psycho Circus on March 11, 2012.
 The following day, Halloween, Damián 666 and X-Fly announced that they had quit Los Perros del Mal.